Eligibility for free school meals

 These are the qualifying benefits for free school meals:

-• Working Tax Credit during the 4-week period immediately after your employment finished.
+- Working Tax Credit during the 4 weeks immediately after your employment finished.

-• Universal Credit: your child is only eligible for free schools meals under Universal Credit if you and your partner have net earnings of less than £7,400 per year.
-We'll check your earnings with the Department of Work and Pensions (DWP).
-This criteria came into place on Sunday, 1 April 2018.
-However:
+- Universal Credit: your child is only eligible for free school meals under Universal Credit if you and your partner have net earnings of less than £7,400 per year.

 Free school meals for families with no recourse to public funds (NRPF)